jisotalo/ads-client/README.md

   - Node.js v10.16.3 and newer
     - NOTE: 64 bit integer values are supported only with Node.js v.12+

+Tested on the following operating systems / platforms
+  - Windows 7 and 10
+  - Raspberry Pi 4
+  - OSX Catalina

 # Connection setups and possibilities